 Boys will be boys, brothers will be brothers, and no matter how great the love for each other, they will play pranks on each other and they will quarrel.
 This was not different as Louis XIV and his brother Philippe were children, yet in their case every little quarrel could lead to the outcry of a Kingdom and could be considered a lèse-majesté.

-While Louis, at an early age already full aware that he was King, was more of a silent and observing nature, his younger brother Philippe was quite the opposite.
+While Louis, at an early age already was fully aware that he was King, he was more of a silent and observing nature.
+His younger brother Philippe was quite the opposite.
 Philippe, back then known as le Petit Monsieur, loved to chatter, cavort and was known for occasional tantrums.
-Little Philippe had, for example, after tripping over his dance partner’s skirts during a ballet, slapped a Lady who was laughing about the incident and not long after a daughter of a Lady-Of-Honor that quarreled with his nurse.
-Being the King’s brother is not easy, especially if one is taught from birth on to obey whatever he says and is kindly reminded every day that one is a subject before a brother, something that influenced Philippe’s thinking greatly and made him prone to occasional outbursts, but just as Philippe, little Louis could throw quite a fit as well, he was King after all.
+Little Philippe had, for example, after tripping over his dance partner’s skirts during a ballet, slapped a lady who was laughing about the incident and not long after, a daughter of a lady-of-honour that quarrelled with his nurse.
+Being the King’s brother is not easy, especially if one is taught from birth on to obey whatever the King says and is kindly reminded every day that one is a subject before a brother, something that influenced Philippe’s thinking greatly and made him prone to occasional outbursts.
+Just Philippe, little Louis could throw quite a fit as well, he was King after all.

 Monsieur La Porte, Louis XIV’s valet, reports of a incident where both pushed each other into shredding a complete room.

 “Having nothing more with which to piss or spit, they set about to tearing up the sheets and soon began to fight.” ~ La Porte